Vested-eel/Vestil_internRepo3/react_fundamentals.md

 ## Key Learning

 - React components make development modular and organized.
 Props make those components dynamic and reusable, which is one of the reasons React is so powerful.

+# Reflection on State & User Input

+## What happens if we modify state directly instead of using setState?

+- In React, state is managed internally by the component.
+If we try to change the state variable directly (for example, `count = count + 1`), React won’t notice the change.
+The value might update in memory, but the component won’t re‑render, so the screen won’t show the new count.

+Using the setter function (`setCount`) tells React that the state has changed.
+React then re‑renders the component and updates the UI automatically.
+This is why we always use `setState` (or `setCount` in this case) instead of modifying the variable directly.